KhronosGroup/Vulkan-Tools/BUILD.md

   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
   - Install both the 32-bit and 64-bit versions, as the 64-bit installer does not install the 32-bit libraries and tools.
+- Vulkan Loader Library
+  - Building the cube and vulkaninfo applications require linking to the Vulkan Loader Library (vulkan-1.dll).
+    Locating the library for this repo can be done in two different ways:
+      -  The Vulkan SDK can be installed.
+In this case, cmake should be able to locate the loader repo through the VulkanSDK environment variable
+      -  The library can be built from the [Vulkan-Loader](https://github.com/KhronosGroup/Vulkan-Loader.git) repository.
+         In this case, the following option should be used on the cmake command line:
+             LOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader
+         and use absolute (not relative) paths, like so: cmake -DLOADER_REPO_ROOT=c:\absolute_path_to\Vulkan-Loader ....

 ### Windows Build - Microsoft Visual Studio